 - Financial situation and history

-- Help us to assess whether you are able to afford to make repayments
+- Help us to assess whether you can afford to make repayments

-- Make sure what you’ve told us is true and correct
+- Make sure what you have told us is true and correct

 - Help detect and prevent financial crime